markharrison/Playground/markcp.md

 I want a validateHexCode function using Regex - add to static class  ColorUtilities.
 ```
 ```
-function to test if color is a shade of red
+// function to test for shade of red
 ```
 ```
 add hexcode validation